jmacost5/cpp-528-fall-2021-group-05/README.md

-# CPP 528 Template
+# CPP 528

-Template GitHub repo for CPP 528.
+An analysis of the effect of two tax policies on distressed housing markets.

 ## Context